jperezmota/My-Web-Resources/README.md

 # Growth Resources

 I'm passionate about reading, watching or participating in things that allow me to grow as a professional and as a person and I like to share that growth with others.
-Here is a compilation of some resources that have been of interest to me and I would like to share with you.
+Here is a compilation of some resources that have been of interest to me and I would like to share them with you.
 Hope you find them useful.

 <p align="center">
     <img src="https://i.postimg.cc/cCSgd3JK/294.jpg" height="300" width="350" />